Posted at 07:00 PM in Education Technology, Globalization, Video | Permalink | Comments (0) | TrackBack (0)

 How might we prepare our students to leverage the power of networks?

-In what ways could we prepare our students to make literate choices about the networks they join and the information they place on those networks?
+what ways could we prepare our students to make literate choices about

 In what was are we preparing our students to be literate spectators of information?